shoeiico/namada-shielded-expedition/IBC-relayer_se_osmosis.md

 Waiting for inner transaction result...
 Transaction was successfully applied at height 69045.
 Used 6193 gas.
 ```
+- We tranfer 1000000uosmo from osmosis to namada via channel-5901
 ```
 osmosisd tx ibc-transfer transfer \
   transfer \